caltechlibrary/excelquery/README.md

 The command line program *xlquery* takes the name of a xlsx file along with a sheet name (or number) and the column name for the query string.
 A sheet name can optionally be supplied for results.
-By default it searches on "Sheet1" and by default a new sheet is created called "Result1".
+By default it searches on "Sheet1" and by default a new sheet is created called "Result".
 This can be changed with the "-s" and "-r" command line options.

-The simple form where column *A* in *Sheet 1" holds the query string and results will be put in a new sheet called "Result1"
+The simple form where column *A* in *Sheet 1" holds the query string and results will be put in a new sheet called "Result"

 ```shell
     xlquery titlelist.xlsx "Sheet 1" A